openturns/openturns/python/doc/theory/reliability_sensitivity/monte_carlo_moments.rst

-sought value to be controlled by means of a confidence interval (especially if N is sufficiently large, typically :math:`N` > a few dozens even if there is now way to say for sure if the asymptotic behaviour is reached).
+sought value to be controlled by means of a confidence interval (especially if N is sufficiently large, typically :math:`N` > a few dozens even if there is now way to say for sure if the asymptotic behavior is reached).
 For a probability :math:`\alpha` strictly between 0 and 1 chosen by the user, one can, for example, be sure with a confidence :math:`\alpha`, that the true value of :math:`m_{Y^i}` is between :math:`\widehat{m}_{i,\inf}` and :math:`\widehat{m}_{i,\sup}`